apache/skywalking/docs/en/ui/README.md

 <img src="http://skywalking.apache.org/ui-doc/7.0.0/profile-result.png"/>

+### Advanced features
+1. Since 7.1.0, the profiled trace collects the HTTP request parameters for Tomcat and SpringMVC Controller automatically.

 ## Alarm
 Alarm page lists all triggered alarm.
 Read the backend setup documentation to know how to set up the alarm rule or integrate with 3rd party system.